Low Level Parent Phase Reconstruction edit page

 Recover beta grains from consistent triple junctions

 We observe that despite the quite sharp threshold we have many consistent triple points.
-In the next step we check wether all consistent triple junctions of a grain vote for the same parent orientation.
+In the next step we check whether all consistent triple junctions of a grain vote for the same parent orientation.
 Such a check for consistent votes can be computed by the command majorityVote using the option strict.

 % get a unique parentId vote for each grain